matthias-reis/aithir.de/_storylines/operator/all.md

 for the core software parts.
 They met each day.
 But they had never seen each other in real life.

----

 The gig had been awesome as expected.
-But he went home in time.
-No more excursions into after-concert clubs today.
-He lived in what the city knew as the left pylon.
+But he went home in time, no more excursions into after-concert clubs today.
+His home was in what the city knew as the left pylon.
 The pylons had been a hotel project that didn't work out as expected.
 The rooms and floors were built into the remains of the once famous, huge Köhlbrand-Bridge in the harbour.